 Whilst a court would look at all of the circumstances of the case, first consideration is given to the welfare of any child of the family who has not yet attained the age of 18.
 The court will then have regard to the financial needs of each party, the length of the marriage, the current income and future earning capacity of each party, each party’s age and whether they have any physical or mental disability, the standard of living enjoyed by the family before the breakdown of the marriage and contributions each party has made towards the welfare of the family.
 The conduct of one or both of the parties is only taken into account in exceptional circumstances.

 When advising a client as to what is a fair and reasonable financial settlement, we will always have regard to the abovementioned section 25 factors and will provide advice as to which factors are particularly relevant to their case.

-If a married couple reach a financial settlement between themselves, even if they do not have the benefit of legal advice, it is possible that a court may subsequently hold both parties to that agreement.
+If a married couple reach a financial settlement between themselves and it is in a legal document even if they do not have the benefit of legal advice, it is possible that a court may subsequently hold both parties to that agreement.
 This is in case one of them should subsequently decide they no longer wish to keep to the agreement.

 It is therefore important to ensure advice is obtained from a family law expert prior to reaching any financial agreement with a spouse.